 And now you’re done!
 You’ve successfully written a redox reaction.
-You identified what was being oxidised and what was being reduced, you broke them up into half reactions, and then you balanced the half reactions so that the combined reaction balanced.
+You identified what was being oxidized and what was being reduced, you broke them up into half-reactions, and then you balanced the half-reactions so that the combined reaction balanced.
 Great work!

 Maybe that one was too easy.
 Let’s try another one :).